DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 #### Encounter Modifiers

-The Pale King cannot lose more than 20 Health in a single turn.
+Damaging Skills are placed into Casting Queue instead of activating instantly when played.
+Skills that reach the end of the Casting Queue are activated twice.
-Whenever the Pale King loses 15 or more Health in one turn, reset the cycling action to the first state.
+Whenever the Pale King loses 20 or more Health in one turn, reset the cycling action to the first state.

 Decay:
 - 20 turns